 We often prepare a single document that includes a Florida Living Will, Florida Designation of Health Care Surrogate, and Florida HIPAA release.
 By using a single document of which is referred to as a Combination Living Will Designation of Health Care Surrogate & HIPAA Release your agent will be able to make decisions for your which are not inconsistent with overall decisions found in the Living Will.
 By using separate documents your agents can show one document but withhold others to achieve their desired results and not necessarily yours.

 If you need help deciding which type of Medical Powers of Attorney you need, you should contact a Florida Medical Power of Attorney Lawyer.
-Apple Law Firm can provide the guidance you need to make the right decision for your individual set of circumstances.
+Law Office of David M. Goldman can provide the guidance you need to make the right decision for your individual set of circumstances.